sonrabakarim/barlkk/_posts/2017-01-18-legit-css-frameworks.md

 ---
 {% include toc %}

-CSS frameworks are a dime a dozen and new ones are appearing all the time.
-You're smart enough not to build your own when there are so many great options already available and maintained by the open source community.
-Rather than listing everything out there I've selected only a handful of well-maintained CSS frameworks I'd recommend to others for building websites.
+CSS frameworks are a dime a dozen, and new ones are appearing all the time.
+If you're smart enough not to build your own when there are so many great open source options available, this list is for you.
+Rather than listing everything out there I've selected only a handful of well-maintained or noteworthy CSS frameworks I'd recommend to others.

 Contributions via comments welcome.
 Legit CSS Frameworks will be moved into the article body and the `nofollow`[^1] removed.
 {: .notice--info }